-The recoverable amount was based on fair value in use, estimated using discounted cash flows.
-The fair value measurement was categorized as a Level 3 fair value based on the inputs in the valuation technique used.
+The recoverable amount was based on value-in-use for 2022, estimated using discounted cash flows.
 The key assumptions used in the estimation of the recoverable amount are set out below.
 The values assigned to the key assumptions represent management's assessment of future trends in the oil and gas industries as well as management's expectations regarding margin, and have been based on historical data from both external and internal sources.

-The cash flow projections are based on budget and strategic forecast for the periods 2022 - 2030.
+The cash flow projections are based on budget and strategic forecast for the periods 2022 - 2028.
 Beyond the explicit forecast period, the cash flows have been extrapolated using a constant growth rate.